analogdevicesinc/ai8x-training/README.md

 ##### MSDK Updates

 Please *also* update the MSDK or use the Maintenance Tool as documented in the [Analog Devices MSDK documentation](https://github.com/Analog-Devices-MSDK/msdk).
-The Maintenance Tool automatically updates the SDK.
+The Maintenance Tool automatically updates the MSDK.

 ##### Python Version Updates